matejmoravec/dynamic-optimization-glicko2/README.md

-# [ARTICLE] A Novel Performance Indicator for Dynamic Optimization Based on Rating Systems
+# [ARTICLE] A Performance Indicator for Dynamic Optimization Based on Rating Systems

 This repository provides a reference implementation and experimental framework for evaluating dynamic optimization algorithms (DOAs) using an extension of the CRS4EAs (Chess Rating System for Evolutionary Algorithms) method.
 The proposed methodology